Michael D. Ryan: Professional career

 After his discharge from the USMC, Ryan took a job in the Maricopa County Attorney's Office, as Deputy County Attorney.
 There he served in the Major Felony Bureau and held the position of co-coordinator of the county's sex crimes unit.
 He stayed at Maricopa Country Attorney's Office for eight years, starting in October 1977 and ending in October 1985.

 After leaving the County Attorney's Office, Ryan served as a full-time judge pro tempore for the Maricopa County Superior Court, a position he held for a little over a year and a half, In June 1986, he was appointed a full-time judge by the Governor.
 He served on the court for ten years.
 For his last three years, he also acted as an Associate Criminal presiding judge.
 While a judge, Ryan presided over the criminal trial of former Governor Evan Mecham.
 Ryan was appointed on September 11, 1996, to the Arizona Court of Appeals by Fife Symington III.

 Ryan was appointed to the state's highest court on May 21, 2002, by Governor Jane Dee Hull.

+During his time on the court, Ryan never authored nor joined a dissenting opinion.